ton-offline-storage/.github/profile/README.md

 # Overview
 Main part of this project is an air-gapped cold wallet for TON blockchain.
-This software allows to separate process of signing transaction from sending them to the network
+This software allows to separate process of signing transactions from sending them to the network

 Software consists of 2 parts:
   - [offline client](https://github.com/ton-offline-storage/ton-offline-client), web page designed for usage on an offline computer(browser is required).
 Creates and signs transactions